Novemser/Carpool/README.md

+# Carpool
-## Carpool is a platform which provides carpool information services to students in Tongji university.
+Carpool is a platform which provides carpool information services to students in Tongji university.

 ### Why we make this
 As we all know, our campus' location is relatively remote.
 It's located in Jiading and usually it will take a tremendous amount of time and effort to reach other places in Shanghai.
 For instance, Hongqiao International Airport is a place where a lot of students will go when they go home.